 To address these limitations, iterative RAG \cite{yao2023react, press2023measuringnarrowingcompositionalitygap, trivedi-etal-2023-interleaving, li2025search} has emerged as the prevailing approach for multi-hop question answering.
 In this paradigm, the model engages in multiple rounds of retrieval and generation.
-Typically, the output from one iteration, such as an intermediate answer or a generated thought, is used to formulate a new query for the subsequent retrieval step, creating a chain of information gathering.
-Inspired by these works, recent studies have explored agentic RAG \cite{xu2024search, leng2025decex}, which treat retrieval as a callable tool, enabling large models to independently decide when to invoke the retrieval tool and dynamically adjust strategies.
+Inspired by these works, recent studies have explored agentic RAG \cite{li2025search, leng2025decex}, which treat retrieval as a callable tool, enabling large models to independently decide when to invoke the retrieval tool and dynamically adjust strategies.
 Reinforcement learning (RL) based on LLM is often used as a training method to improve the search capabilities of agentic RAG, aiming to equip LLMs with combined reasoning and search ability through RL \cite{jin2025search, chen2025learning, song2025r1, zheng2025deepresearcher, sun2025zerosearch, wang2025stepsearch, zhang2025process}.

-Although existing iterative RAG and agentic RAG methods can enhance search performances by integrating multi-round iterative retrieval with reasoning processes, they are faced with substantial challenges.
-First, existing retrieval processes may generate ambiguous execution trajectories, lacking a global view in task reasoning and sub-task structure to guide the retrieval.
-Consequently, it is liable to cause infinite reasoning loops (e.g., repetitive keyword querying) that prevent the system from converging to a final result.
-Second, the over-reliance on end-to-end training often results in ill-defined optimization objectives due to error accumulation, and sparse rewards further affect learning efficiency.
+Although existing iterative RAG and agentic RAG methods improve search by combining multi-round retrieval with reasoning, they still face important challenges.
+First, existing retrieval processes may produce ambiguous execution trajectories because they lack a global task plan and explicit sub-task structure.
+This can cause reasoning loops (e.g., repetitive keyword queries) that prevent the system from reaching a final result.
+Second, over-reliance on end-to-end training often leads to unclear optimization objectives under error accumulation, and sparse rewards further reduce learning efficiency.
 As a result, these issues may lead to inaccurate retrieval results and lower RAG performance. {We argue that these symptoms come from \emph{hierarchical credit entanglement}.
 The joint policy $\pi_\theta=(\pi_{\text{plan}},\pi_{\text{exec}})$ is updated by a single sparse final reward $R(Q,A)$, so the policy gradient cannot tell whether an error comes from planning or execution.
 This unclear credit assignment can hurt both stages and lead to the looping and stagnation observed in end-to-end agentic RAG.}